concourse/git-resource/README.md

 #### Parameters

 * `fetch`: *Optional.* Additional branches to fetch so that they're available to the build.

-* `submodules`: *Optional.
-Default `all`.* If `none`, submodules will not be fetched.
+* `submodules`: *Optional.* If `none`, submodules will not be fetched.
 If specified as a list of paths, only the given paths will be fetched.
+If not specified, or if `all` is explicitly specified, all submodules are fetched.

 ### `out`: Push to a repository.